Oven Baked Sweet Potato Chips

 • Preheat the oven to 300°F. Prepare a baking sheet by fitting it with a large cooling rack.

 • Using a sharp knife, cut the sweet potatoes into thin, even slices, no more than ⅛-inch thick.
 Transfer the sweet potato slices to a large bowl and toss with the oil and salt.
-Arrange in a single layer on the cooling rack (some slight overlap is ok).
+Arrange in a single layer on the cooling rack (some slight overlap is okay).

 Notes